-- 5.3 Paragraph 5.2 does not apply to a Member in Business who is employed by a government agency, where that agency has a statutory function of regulation, investigation, or law enforcement. - 5.4 A Member who is acting as an Expert Witness shall comply with the following: - (a) the paramount duty to the Court which overrides any duty to the Client or Employer; - (b) a duty to assist the Court on matters relevant to the Member's area of expertise in an objective and unbiased manner; - (c) a duty not to be an advocate for a party; and - (d) a duty to make it clear to the Court when a particular question or issue falls outside the Member's expertise. - 5.5 A Member who is acting as an Expert Witness should comply with evidentiary and procedural requirements relating to Expert Witnesses.
+- 5.4 A Member who is acting as an Expert Witness shall comply with the following: - (a) the paramount duty to the Court which overrides any duty to the Client or Employer; - (b) a duty to assist the Court on matters relevant to the Member's area of expertise in an objective and unbiased manner; - (c) a duty not to be an advocate for a party; and - (d) a duty to make it clear to the Court when a particular question or issue falls outside the Member's expertise. - 5.5 A Member who is acting as an Expert Witness should comply with evidentiary and procedural requirements relating to Expert Witnesses.